MarioNooo/kaspersky-rescue-disk-opensource/README.md

 Open source code used in Kaspersky Rescue Disk.
-You can find the source under "Packages".
+You can find the source under "Releases".